developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 #### Bug Reporting Configuration - Cloud Time to Live

-This Managed Configuration allows an Administrator using an EMM to configure a timeout value, the expiration of which will cause the sending Bug Reports to the Zebra Cloud Server to automatically cease.
+This Managed Configuration allows an Administrator using an EMM to configure a timeout value, the expiration of which causes the sending of Bug Reports to the Zebra Cloud Server to automatically cease.

-- When the value ***Never*** is chosen, when Zebra Extended Bug Reporting is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send to Cloud Detail**, Bug Reports will continue to be sent to the Zebra Cloud Server until the configuration is explicitly changed again.
+- When the value ***Never*** is chosen, when Zebra Extended Bug Reporting is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send to Cloud Detail**, Bug Reports continues to be sent to the Zebra Cloud Server until the configuration is explicitly changed again.

-- When any other value is chosen, then at the time it is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send to Cloud Detail**, Zebra Extended Bug Reporting will start a timer from the specified timeout value.
-When the timer expires, Zebra Extended Bug Reporting will cease sending Bug Reports to the Zebra Cloud Server, until the configuration is explicitly changed again.
+- When any other value is chosen, then at the time it is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send to Cloud Detail**, Zebra Extended Bug Reporting starts a timer from the specified timeout value.
+When the timer expires, Zebra Extended Bug Reporting ceases sending Bug Reports to the Zebra Cloud Server until the configuration is explicitly changed again.

 ### Bug Reporting Configuration - Store in Device Detail